We make sure people are at the heart of everything we do.

-Working as a Qantas UK Cabin Crew member presents some amazing lifestyle opportunities.
-Whilst working on regular flights to Dubai, you'll be based in London - perfect for exploring everything Europe has to offer, as well as carrying our Qantas spirit overseas.
+Working as a Qantas UK Cabin Crew member presents some amazing lifestyle opportunities Our Cabin Crew operate ultra-long range flights on our A380-800 & B787-9 aircraft and whilst working on regular flights to Australia, you'll be based in London - perfect for exploring everything Europe has to offer, as well as carrying our Qantas spirit overseas.

 Short haul and International long haul from New Zealand

 Our Jetconnect short haul Cabin Crew members take pride in being the face of Qantas on trans-Tasman routes servicing more than 150 flights a week from Auckland and Wellington on B737 aircraft.